 As a first step, look out for signs such as anxiety, fear, withdrawn behaviour and so on.
 These symptoms indicate that something is wrong with your children, and perhaps they might be trapped in this suicide game.

 2. Be Open About It

 If they are indeed trapped in this game, then stand by their side.
 Tell them that ‘Momo’, doesn’t exist and it can’t harm them.
-Make them believe that you are there to protect them, and encourage them to quit this suicidal game.
+Make them believe that you are there to protect them, and strongly advise them to quit this suicidal game.

 Talk to your kid about their interest, ask them what they like watching, or which character they like.
 This will help in distracting them from that game and motivate them to follow their interests.

 5. Change the Privacy Settings of the Smartphone